Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics

-We formulate \textit{spatial tracing} as predicting an ordered sequence of 3D points $\tau = \{p_t\}_{t=1}^{T}$ from visual inputs $\mathcal{O}$ (\eg, RGB, RGB-D), optional camera geometry $\mathcal{G}$ (\eg, intrinsics) and a textual instruction $\mathcal{T}$ via a VLM.
-Each point $p_t = (u_t, v_t, d_t)$ comprises image-plane coordinates $(u_t, v_t)$ and absolute depth $d_t$.
-The resulting trace \( \tau \) serves as a spatial plan for entities (\eg, a robot end-effector or object), ensuring motion that follows the instruction.
+We formulate \textit{spatial tracing} as predicting an ordered sequence of $6-12$ 3D sparse and discrete keypoints $\tau = \{p_t\}_{t=1}^{T}$ from visual inputs $\mathcal{O}$ (\eg, RGB, RGB-D), optional camera geometry $\mathcal{G}$ (\eg, intrinsics) and a textual instruction $\mathcal{T}$ via a VLM in a open-loop manner.
+Each point $p_t = (u_t, v_t, d_t)$ comprises a image-plane coordinate $(u_t, v_t)$ and corresponding absolute depth $d_t$, encoding essential object-related and collision-critical waypoints.
+The resulting trace \( \tau \) serves as a spatial plan for entities (\eg, a robot end-effector or object), and can be integrated with motion planning to predict physically feasible actions via adherence to the trace to follow the instruction.
 Notably, the instruction encodes both \textit{3D spatial referring and measuring}, often requiring multi-step compositional reasoning.
 For example, in \cref{fig: pipeline}, to accomplish the task of ``\textit{Water flowers from left to right with watering can hovering 1-5 cm above each flower}'', requires inferring the 3D positions and heights of all flowers in 3D scenes.
-While these spatial cues, especially the points inferred through 3D spatial referring, may not correspond to or used by the keypoints of the final spatial trace, they provide crucial intermediate evidence for multi-step reasoning, enabling accurate trace generation under spatial constraints at the start, end, and along the path.
+These spatial cues provide crucial intermediate evidence for multi-step reasoning, enabling accurate trace generation under spatial constraints at the start, end, and along the path.

 Instead of predicting 3D \((x,y,z)\) coordinates directly, we adopt a decoupled \((u,v,d)\) formulation that is trivially convertible to 3D via camera intrinsics.
 This circumvents the need for VLMs to implicitly learn camera geometry, thereby simplifying training and improving accuracy.
-Moreover, \((u,v,d)\) points easily project into lower-dimensional spaces: omitting \(d\) yields 2D visual traces, and retaining only start/end points yields 3D or 2D spatial referring data.
+Moreover, \((u,v,d)\) points project into lower-dimensional spaces easily: omitting \(d\) yields 2D visual traces, and retaining only start/end points yields 3D or 2D spatial referring data.
 This formulation enhances data reusability, aligns seamlessly with existing 2D datasets~\cite{deitke2025molmo, lee2025molmoact, niu2024llarva} for co-training, thus bolstering multi-task learning performance.